scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image5.png)

-i.
-You now see the raw data model.
+:point_right:**You now see the raw data model.
 11 columns, but no measures.
-We also
-    have no date objects
+We also have no date objects

     ![](.//media/image8.png)

-j.
-Let's add a measure.
+:point_right:**Let's add a measure.
 Select the fx command button and create a
     calculated column.
-Then add a counter object.
+Then add a counter object.**

 Step 1